RaffaelePumpo/RaffaelePumpo/README.md

 Automation and Robotics Engineer
 --------------------------------------

-I'm a Robotics engineering student at Ecole Centrale de Nantes and University of Genoa.
+I'm a Robotics engineering working at Istituto Italiano di Tecnologia.

 * 🌍  I'm based in Genoa, Italy
 * ✉️  You can contact me at [raffipumpo01@gmail.com](mailto:raffipumpo01@gmail.com)